larsjuhljensen/net2rank/README.md

 ```

 ## Network visualization
 We used Cytoscape stringAPP to visualize newtworks, and used py4cytoscape for some automation.
 Please check the notebook `notebooks/enrichment.ipynb` for details.
+If you wish to run it, you need to `pip install py4cytoscape`.
 We also provided our Cytoscape session here: https://zenodo.org/records/16919169